-Every chapter and (sub)section should have a label defined within the \section command.
-Section labels should start with the checker name (as in \label{bellyrub-examples}) and not with "sec:".
+For a chapter or (sub)section, use \sectionAndLabel{Section title}{section-label}.
+Section labels should start with the checker name (as in bellyrub-examples) and not with "sec:".
 Figure labels should start with "fig-checkername" and not with "fig:".
 These conventions are for the benefit of the Hevea program that produces the HTML version of the manual.
 Use \begin{figure} for all figures, including those whose content is a table, in order to have a single consistent numbering for all figures.